DaewoongKwon/test/README.md

 # 5.)

-Write a new class called `Transformer` in `my_classes.py` that takes a dataframe as an input argument.
+Add a new class called `Transformer` to `my_classes.py` that takes a dataframe as an input argument.
 Add a new class method using your previously defined `transform` function.

 Instantiate the class and call the class method where you provide the example dataframe from Question 2.)